If you are working while applying for disability, it may be helpful to request a letter from your employer.

-A letter like this is certainly not required, but may provide some extra support to your case if your employer is willing.
+A letter from your employer is certainly not required, but may provide some extra support to your case if your employer is willing.
+Most people are approved without employer letters, so do not worry if you cannot get one, or decide not to get one.

-Your employer most likely will have no idea what to include in this kind of letter (the opposite of a job reference!).
-Here’s two samples you can share with your employer that may help give them an idea.
+Your employer may have no idea what to include in this kind of letter (the opposite of a job reference!).
+Below are two samples you can share with your employer if you wish.

 Disability Determination Services, P.O.
 Box 9999, Everyplace, USA, Re: Jones, Jane